Arillas ( NW)

 Moraitika Beach

-How to get there: Around 25 km south of Corfu Town; easy access by car or local bus.
+How to get there: Around 20–25 km south of Corfu Town; accessible by car or bus.

 Messonghi Beach

-How to get there: 26 km south of Corfu Town; connected by frequent local buses.
+How to get there: Around 20–25 km south of Corfu Town; connected by bus and easily reached by car.

 Bouka Beach (Lefkimi)

-How to get there: About 1 hour and 10 minutes south of Corfu Town by car.
+How to get there: About 1 hour to 1 hour and 15 minutes south of Corfu Town by car.

 Benitses Beach

-How to get there: Only 12 km south of Corfu Town; accessible by bus or taxi.
+How to get there: Around 12 km south of Corfu Town; accessible by bus, taxi or car.

 Agios Ioannis Peristeron Beach